codefellows/sea-w0-uge/README.md

 ##### 1. Ensure your laptop:

   - Is virus and malware free
-  - Uses the latest, most stable, fully updated version of its operating system
+  - Uses the latest, stable, updated version of its operating system
+  - Has a functioning screen, keyboard, and trackpad
   - Has plenty of free hard drive space and memory
   - Can reliably connect to wireless networks
-  - Has a functioning keyboard and pointing device
   - And is generally up to the task of coding

 ##### 2. Download and install Sublime Text 2